In the spring of 2022, nearly 18 million students attended American colleges and universities.

 Developing Healthy Routines

-Physical health and mental health go hand in hand, so if your homesick college student is making less-than-healthy choices during this tough transition period, encourage them to make some routine changes.
+Physical health and mental health go hand in hand, so if your homesick college student is making less-than-healthy choices during this tough transition period, you might encourage them to make some changes in their routine.

 Developing a Plan to Pay for College